 All-Clad sticks proudly to its heritage, sourcing its steel from American suppliers and manufacturing its products in Canonsburg, Pennsylvania.

 All-Clad cookware comes with a limited lifetime warranty that covers defects in materials or craftsmanship.

 What Are Their Differences?

-The C4 Copper collection is made from four layers of alternating copper and stainless steel, with copper on the exterior and stainless steel on the cooking surface.
+The C4 Copper collection is made of four layers of alternating copper and stainless steel, with copper on the exterior and stainless steel on the cooking surface.